We cannot do anything for God unless He strengthen and helps us.

 (Let the children respond

 ).
-Yes, we need to remember that we
+Yes, we need to remember that

-do.
+to do.
 Be like Moses and do your very best to please God in all you do